Regular category

-In category theory, a regular category is a category with finite limits and coequalizers of a pair of morphisms called kernel pairs, satisfying certain exactness conditions.
+In category theory, a regular category is a category with finite limits and coequalizers of all pairs of morphisms called kernel pairs, satisfying certain exactness conditions.
 In that way, regular categories recapture many properties of abelian categories, like the existence of images, without requiring additivity.
 At the same time, regular categories provide a foundation for the study of a fragment of first-order logic, known as regular logic.

 Definition

 A category C is called regular if it satisfies the following three properties: